app-projectq/projectq-page/docs/README.md

 A typical workflow (one that I use on a daily basis)

 1. Open Wallet, take a screenshot of recent transactions.
-2. Share the screenshot with 'TransactQ' app
+2. Share the screenshot with 'TransactQ' app to convert.
-3. Open 'TransactQ' app
+3. Open 'TransactQ' app.
 4. Share the QFX file
 	1. to AirDrop
 	2. save to a file